oysteijo/simd_neuralnet/README.md

   * exponential

 An other limitation might be that the number of units in a hidden layer may have to be a multiple of the number of floats you can fit in a SIMD register.
 With SSE this number is 4.
 With AVX this number is 8.
 With AVX-512 the number will be 16.
-There must (of course) be possible to have an abritary number of inputs and outputs.
+There must (of course) be possible to have an arbitrary number of inputs and outputs.

+## Status today (31st May 2019)
+I got o a lot of things working now.
+I actually am really happy about this tools now.
+I need some cleanup here and there.
+See the issues.

 ## Status today (2nd May 2019)
 Yes!
 I strongly believe that Keras, the Python reference and my C implementation now get the same gradients.